brownag/SoilProfiles.jl/README.md

 res = spc[2:6, 2:4]
 show(res)

+# view the layer depths
+depths(res)

 # all layers have a site
 println(isValid(res))

 # but not all sites have layers [4,5,6]
 println(sitesWithoutLayers(res))

+# check that site and layer order are in sync
+checkIntegrity(res)

+# check that layers in top depth order have bottom depths matching adjacent top depths
+checkTopology(res)

 show(spc[1,1])